 Lack of Results – “Worrisome?”

-Our first problem with Relacore ingredients is that they didn’t work. ”We took a close look at the company website and it’s clear that no scientific studies are presented.
-There is simply a lot of hype about weight-loss and stress reduction,” said our Research Editor.
+Our first problem with Relacore ingredients is that results mirror what you’d expect from clinical research – no change in weight-loss or energy, in some cases. ”We took a close look at the company website and it’s clear that no scientific studies are presented.
+There is simply a lot of hype about this supplement, weight-loss and stress reduction,” said our Research Editor.

 Another stated, “This product was a disappointment.
 Not only does it taste bad, I felt or saw no results after taking for a month as directed.”